shigeru-takehara/UltraBroker/docs/WorkerRegistration.md

 | workerCountMax | The maximum number of process of a worker | Default value: 5  |
 | workerRefreshCount | A worker is terminated and re-created after the number of access is made. | Default value: 100 |
 | enableWorkerRefresh | true: refresh worker, false: no refresh | Defalut value: true |

+All default values based on the number of access counts are for small applications.
+If you have a large number of access, we should test it before deciding the values.
+The workerRefreshCount could be good if the worker needs to be refreshed (shutdown and restart).
+For example, our Java example does not have any issue with many accesses, we many not need to refresh workers at all; however, Powershell script example needs to be refresh in 20 to 30 counts.
+If it is not refreshed, it will stop working.
+It could be a bug, but for now we can't figure it out and this refersh works fine for many accesses.
+We will provide JMeter performance testing scripts to see it.